-Fashion and Textiles 1 & 2; C- or higher in previous Fashion and careers in the fashion industry.
+Students have the opportunity to advance after successfully completing the prerequisite for each year.
+Fashion and Textiles Careers I prepares students for occupations and higher education programs of study related to the entire spectrum of careers in the fashion industry.
 This course builds a foundation that prepares students to enter the Fashion Careers II course.
 Major topics include: review of the dimensions of clothing, investigation of design elements and principles, evaluating manufacturing process, reviewing the processes from fiber production to items of clothing being worn, overall review of the textile and apparel industry, investigation of fashion designers, customer relations and best practices, fashion merchandising, forecasting trends, impact of social media on the fashion industry, and career exploration and experience.
 Students are required to select more challenging patterns to further develop skills using more advanced construction and tailoring techniques.
 Students are responsible for the expense of their own patterns, fabric, and notions to complete a minimum of five projects.
 Students must earn a C- or higher to continue second semester.
-Fee: \$4.64